Roy123456-rag/Roy123456-rag/logbook.md

 }
 ```
 ### Weekly Conclusion
-This week we have learnt and mastered about the installation and practical application of stepper motors, gaining an in-depth understanding of the code that can control stepper motors in conjunction with arduino.
+This week we have learnt and mastered about the installation and practical application of stepper motors, gaining an in-depth understanding of the code that can control stepper motors in conjunction with arduino....